Exaltation (Mormonism): Required ordinances

-The endowment, celestial marriage, and sealing to parents take place in temples.

-Latter-day Saints are taught that they can receive exaltation through performing saving ordinances.
+The endowment and celestial marriage take place in temples.
+LDS Church members are taught that they can receive exaltation through performing saving ordinances.
 Performance of the saving ordinances does not guarantee exaltation.
 Rather, individuals must do their best to be faithful to the covenants that the ordinances represent.
-Between 1844 and 1977, church members of black African descent were not permitted to participate in ordinances performed in temples.
-Because these ordinances are considered essential to enter the highest degree of heaven, this meant black people were effectively banned from exaltation.

 For those who have lived and died without having received these ordinances, it is believed that exaltation will be available through LDS Church vicarious temple work.
 Latter-day Saints perform the saving ordinances on each other in temples on behalf of those who are dead.
 Latter-day Saints believe that all individuals will have an equitable and fair opportunity to hear the "fullness of the gospel" and that those who did not have an opportunity to accept the saving ordinances in this life will subsequently have the opportunity to accept them in the spirit world.
 Acceptance of the saving ordinances by those who have died is voluntary and does not take away the agency of those individuals.
 Should an individual who is in the spirit world subsequently reject saving ordinances performed for them, it would be as if these ordinances were never performed.
 It is taught that some will accept them, and others will reject them.

 There is currently a less common temple ordinance which confers exaltation called the second anointing.
 It is the pinnacle ordinance of the temple and an extension of the Nauvoo endowment which founder Joseph Smith taught was to ensure salvation, guarantee exaltation, and confer godhood.
 In the ordinance, a participant is anointed as a "priest and king" or a "priestess and queen", and is sealed to the highest degree of salvation available in Mormon theology.
 The ordinance is currently only given in secret to a few select couples chosen by top leaders, and presently most LDS adherents are unaware of the ritual's existence.

+Groups ineligible for exaltation

+Not all LDS Church members were historically or are currently eligible for exaltation.
+Temple marriage is required for exaltation.
+All temple ordinances including temple sealings continue to be denied for non-heterosexual couples and transgender couples as of 2024, and heterosexuality and cisgenderism are requirements for godhood.

+Between 1844 and 1978, church members of Black African descent were not permitted to participate in temple ordinances.
+Because these ordinances are considered essential to enter the highest degree of heaven, this meant black people were effectively banned from exaltation.
+This ban was lifted in 1978 by the canonized Official Declaration 2.